How to become a speech and language therapist

 - a person’s home

 Learning and development

-During your career, you'll have to keep your skills and knowledge up to date with Continuing Professional Development (CPD).
-The Royal College of Speech and Language Therapists (RCSLT) provides courses, conferences, and seminars where you can exchange ideas and update skills.
+During your career, you’ll be expected to keep your skills and knowledge up to date through Continuing Professional Development.
+The Royal College of Speech and Language Therapists (RCSLT) provides:

 Visit the RSCLT website for more about training and CPD courses.

 When you become a qualified speech and language therapist, you must register with the HCPC to work in the NHS.
 You can also join the Royal College of Speech and Language Therapists.